Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps

 where $k^l_1=1+l_1$ and $k^g_1=1+g_1$.
 Hence it suffices to set $\Np=1$ and consider the contingent claim

 where $p_2$ and $f_2$ are strictly positive numbers.
-We wish to find a contingent claim $\whY$ such that $\whY \geq Y$ and static hedging of $\whY$ is feasible with traded options.
-By combining the first and the last inequality in Lemma \ref{lem4.5}, we obtain
+Our goal is to find a contingent claim $\whY$ such that $\whY \geq Y$ and static hedging of $\whY$ is feasible with relatively simple options.
+By combining the first inequality with the last in Lemma \ref{lem4.5}, we obtain

 Since $\whY$ dominates $Y$ it is clear that a replicating strategy for $\whY$ is also a superhedging strategy for $Y$ and, in fact, it is a strict superhedging of $Y$ on the event $A^l_1 \cup B^g_1$.
 Let us denote such a strategy by $\Hwesb$ so that $\HwesbT=\whY$.
-Since our goal is to obtain a static trading strategy, we introduce European call options with the payoff in the domestic currency given by
+Since our goal is to obtain a static trading strategy, we introduce two instances of cross-currency European call options with the payoff in the domestic currency given by

 and